Cowley Community College: Campus

 The college's main campus is in Arkansas City, Kansas.
 It also operates locations in nearby Winfield, Mulvane, Wellington, and Wichita.
 In addition to its online presence the college offers on-site courses at nine area high schools.
 Cowley College's Ireland Hall, was designed by architect Charles Sumner Sedgwick and constructed in 1890 as the Arkansas City High School.
-It is listed on the National Register of Historic Places as Old Arkansas City High School and considered one of the oldest, standing buildings in the city.
+It is listed on the National Register of Historic Places as Old Arkansas City High School.